 After checking the header name and email address, also, look out for the email signature.
 Legitimate brands will always include their name or contact details.
 They would always want their users to communicate with them.
 If you see no signature or weird signature, then it is a phish.

 Fraudsters even manipulate email domains.
 So you must also check that for identifying email spoofs.
 Try to be extra careful.

-For example, you have an account in amazon and you receive an email from domain amazonn.com about reset your password or make payments.
+For example, you have an account in Amazon and you receive an email from domain amazonn.com about reset your password or make payments.
 Then before taking any action, check the sender domain.
 It can be a scam.

 Always try to open the links embedded in emails in a browser which is enabled with anti-phishing software.
 This will alert about the phishing links/emails.
-This browsers can be Google Chrome, Mozilla Firefox, Internet Explorer etc.
+These browsers can be Google Chrome, Mozilla Firefox, Internet Explorer etc.

 8. Everything you see is not real